Latitude

-In geography, latitude is a coordinate that specifies the north–south position of a point on the surface of the Earth or another celestial body.
-Latitude is given as an angle that ranges from –90° at the south pole to 90° at the north pole, with 0° at the Equator.
-Lines of constant latitude, or parallels, run east–west as circles parallel to the equator.
+In geography, latitude is a geographic coordinate that specifies the north-south position of a point on the surface of the Earth or another celestial body.
+Latitude is given as an angle that ranges from −90° at the south pole to 90° at the north pole, with 0° at the Equator.
+Lines of constant latitude, or parallels, run east-west as circles parallel to the equator.
 Latitude and longitude are used together as a coordinate pair to specify a location on the surface of the Earth.